McMuellermilch/maid-cli/README.md

 ## Installation

 ```
-npm install maid -g
+npm install maid-cleaning-cli -g
 ```

 ## Usage

 ### Listing contents of directory

-To list all files und sub-directories in a certain direcotry, just navigate to said directory and tell maid to list:
+To list all files and sub-directories in a certain direcotry, just navigate to said directory and tell maid to list:

 ```
 maid list